home-assistant/home-assistant.io/source/_integrations/allpowers.markdown

 ha_integration_type: integration
 ---

-The Allpowers integration allows you to control and interogate Allpowers [devices](http://iallpowers.com/).
+The Allpowers integration allows you to control and interrogate Allpowers [devices](http://iallpowers.com/).

 ## Prerequisites